 2421 Cruzan St., Nashville, TN 37211 • (615) 726-2500

 In 1988, Nashvillian Karin Eaton of Ironware International brought the works of blacksmith Pierre Picard to America.
 Today, with more than 500 designs of lamps, chandeliers, sconces, fireplace accessories and furniture, Ironware International continues to embody the quality of Old World craftsmanship paired with a 21st-century flair.
 Pieces are manufactured in a small town in Normandy, with the precision of the masters, Pierre Picard and David Duboscq, and in the Nashville studio by local artisans.
 In one word, the collections are exquisite.
+Visit Ironware’s exception website to peruse their selection of designers.

 2728 Eugenia Ave., Nashville, TN 37211 • (615) 244-1001